Is Bali Safe for Travelers?

 If you are visiting Bali for just a few days or weeks (less than a month), you don’t need to worry much about this.
 However, if you are planning to stay over a month, keep reading.

-I have had terrible experiences in this department, both for 30-day extensions and KITAS (temporary residency), costing me thousands of dollars!
+I have also had terrible experiences in this department, both for 30-day extensions and KITAS (temporary residency), costing me thousands of dollars!

 Unfortunately, I have found that immigration in Bali is not very friendly to foreigners, nor do they have a straightforward and efficient process.